COVID vaccine trials: Where are the women? | DW | 12.07.2021

 Most people have mild reactions that disappear after a few days, such as low-grade fevers or muscle aches.
 Health experts say these are a sign of our bodies mounting an immune response and that that signals we will likely be protected by the vaccine against future infections.

 But people do get side effects.
-And increasingly data suggests that women are much more likely to experience side effects than men — and that that reflects a trend throughout the history of vaccination.
+And increasingly, data suggests that women are much more likely to experience side effects than men — and that reflects a trend throughout the history of vaccination.

 In June, the Swiss government released data showing 68.7% of reported side effects to COVID vaccines came from women.
 In the US, that percentage was 79.1% for the first 13.7 million doses given to people — 61.2% of which had been administered to women.
 And in Norway it was 83% of the 722,000 people vaccinated as of early April.